bmellink/IBusBM/README.md

 ```
 - void begin(HardwareSerial& serial, int8_t timerid=0, int8_t rxPin=-1, int8_t txPin=-1);
 ```
 This initializes the library for a given serial port. rxPin and txPin can be specified for the serial ports 1 and 2 of ESP32 architectures (default to RX1=9, TX1=10, RX2=16, TX2=17).
-Serial port 0 and ports on AVR boards can not be overruled.
+Serial port 0 and ports on AVR boards can not be overruled (pins on ESP32 are RX0=3, TX0=1).
 The variable timerid specifies the timer used (ESP32 only) to drive the background processing (see below).
 A value of IBUSBM_NOTIMER disables the timer interrupt and you should call loop() yourself.

 ```
 uint8_t addSensor(uint8_t type);